netd-tud/riot-exercises/00-getting-started/README.md

 as explained here: https://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/

-If you prefer to develop without the Raspberry Pi on your own Linux machine, you can find the [general instructions to set up you RIOT development environment](https://doc.riot-os.org/getting-started.html) and the [specific ones for the Feather Sense](https://doc.riot-os.org/group__boards__feather-nrf52840-sense.html) in the RIOT documentation.
+If you prefer to develop without the Raspberry Pi on your own Linux machine, you can find the [general instructions to set up your RIOT development environment](https://doc.riot-os.org/getting-started.html) and the [specific ones for the Feather Sense](https://doc.riot-os.org/group__boards__feather-nrf52840-sense.html) in the RIOT documentation.